anmud/learntocode/Udemy. Vue/1_Getting Started/002_Extending the Vuejs Application.md

 ![vue-instance3](../vue-instance3.png)

 Now we wanna assign the `value` entered into the `input`.
 Thankfully, as in Vanilla JS there is an `event` object being created automatically for us.
 This is nothing to do with Vuejs, this is just the Vanilla JS and how the DOM works.
 We get this `event` object which also stores the target of the `event`, which of course will be our `input` field.
 So, this `event` object whic was created automatically by JS, is passed to this `method` automatically by Vuejs.
-This `event` object has a `target` property, and we know that that `target` will be the `input` field holding the `value` the user entered - `this.title = event.target.vlue`.
+This `event` object has a `target` property, and we know that that `target` will be the `input` field holding the `value` the user entered - `this.title = event.target.value`.

 **JS**